COUNSELOR IN TRAINING

 What is the goal of the CIT program?

-The goal of the CIT program is designed to teach valuable life skills, build self-esteem, and increase your daughter’s ability to focus and work as a team member, while getting ready to make the hard decision of do they or don’t they want to become a counselor at Camp Foss.
+The goal of the CIT program is designed to teach valuable life skills, build self-esteem, and increase your camper’s ability to focus and work as a team member.
+This will get them ready to make the decision of if they want to become a counselor at Camp Foss.

-The program runs for three or four weeks and is broken up into four different stages.
-The first is week is the basics, learning how to do the required duties, how to work with youth, and bond with fellow CIT’s.
-The second stage involves shadowing; CIT’s will spend full days with a specific staff member observing how they conduct the day’s activities.
-In the third stage it’s time to start co-leading activities, CIT’s will start taking an active role in the cabin and at activity areas where they are assigned.
-The final week CIT’s are assigned a full time cabin where they will get to know the campers best and how to deal with common cabin problems.
+The program runs for 4-weeks and is broken up into four different stages.
+In their first week, they learn the duties of a counselor, how to work with youth, and bond with their fellow CITs.
+In their second week, CIT’s will spend full days with shadowing staff members and observing how they conduct the day’s activities.
+In their third week, they start helping co-leading activities, and taking an active role in the cabin and activity areas they are assigned to.
+In their fourth and final week, they are each assigned to a full time cabin where they get to interact with the campers and put their skills to the test by helping deal with common cabin problems.

 What trainings are offered throughout the program?